harmening/phrase-frequency-counter/README.md

 [![python](https://img.shields.io/badge/python-2.7|3.4|3.5|3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

 This repo contains a sophisticated metric for evaluating the quality of eloquence and used vocabulary and the eloquence in text datasets like a collection of messages or entire mailboxes.
 The hirsch-index is adapted as measure for the eloquence of phrases.
-It is an useful parameter in terms of assessing the datas usefulness for the training of Neural Networks in NLP.
+It is an useful parameter in terms of assessing the data's usefulness for the training of Neural Networks in Natural Language Processing (NLP).
 The metric is mainly based on the frequency of recurring phrases within the single text documents.

 The core algorithm is implemented in C and also in Cython.
 It can be chosen to count phrases on message or on sentence level (meaning, that we don't allow